zeajose/first-teachable-machine/README.md

   Object C
   <img src="public/object_c.png" />
 <div/>

-You may also like the other app I have "Let The App Guess" https://github.com/zeajose/let-the-app-guess
+## You may also like
+Another other app I have called "Let The App Guess": https://github.com/zeajose/let-the-app-guess